5l1v3r1/Sonarr-wiki/Migrating-to-Completed-Download-Handling.md

 #### Nzbget: Enable Completed Download Handling ####

+_NzbDrone didn't detect any potential conflicts with your configuration.
+So you should be ready to enable Completed Download Handling._

 Steps:

 1. Enable Completed Download Handling by toggling the switch on the NzbDrone Settings -> Download Client page.